 Binary to Text Converter

-Free online binary to text converter.
-Convert binary code to readable text and text to binary instantly.
-Supports ASCII, UTF-8, spaces or no separators.
-No signup required.
+Convert binary code to readable text and back.
+Supports ASCII and UTF-8, with spaces or no separators between bytes.

 How to Use the Binary to Text Converter

-Computers store all data as binary — sequences of 0s and 1s.
+Computers store all data as binary โ sequences of 0s and 1s.
 To represent text, each character is assigned a numeric code (its code point), which is then stored in binary.
 The most common encoding is UTF-8, which stores each character as one to four bytes (8 to 32 bits).
 English letters and standard punctuation each require one byte: the letter H is code point 72, which in 8-bit binary is 01001000.
 Accented characters and most non-Latin scripts require two bytes.
-Emoji typically require four bytes — the tomato emoji is code point 127813, stored in UTF-8 as the four bytes F0 9F 8D 85.
-ASCII (American Standard Code for Information Interchange) was defined in 1963 and assigns code points 0–127.
-Unicode extended this to cover every writing system — over 149,000 characters.
+Emoji typically require four bytes โ the tomato emoji is code point 127813, stored in UTF-8 as the four bytes F0 9F 8D 85.
+ASCII (American Standard Code for Information Interchange) was defined in 1963 and assigns code points 0โ127.
+Unicode extended this to cover every writing system โ over 149,000 characters.
 UTF-8 is the dominant encoding on the modern web: it is backward-compatible with ASCII and encodes all other Unicode characters in two, three, or four bytes.
 All conversion in this tool uses native browser APIs (TextEncoder, TextDecoder) with zero external libraries.
-Related: Base Converter for number base conversion, Hash Generator for computing checksums.
+Related: convert between binary, decimal, and hex for pure number-base conversion, and hash strings and files when you need checksums rather than encodings.

 Quick Reference Table